mindful-math/mindful-math.github.io/content/post/cnns.md

 > **Kernel**: A locally-weighted moving average.

 This is ridiculous terminology by the DL community.
 We convolve two functions and the "kernel" is a function we apply to each image/time-series/data to smooth it, sharpen it, etc. (a transformation) that weights values nearby each other.
 To be fair, statisticians use "correlation" and "cross-correlation" as instances of a normalized dot product.
+I can't believe that yet another name for this pops up from time to time - "filter"...

 > **Stride**: A downsampling of the convolution integral/sum